wlawt/wlawt/README.md

-Hi there!
-I am interested in crypto and improving blockchain infrastructure.

-Previously at Aptos Labs, Foundry Digital.
-Fourth-year student at the University of Waterloo studying Computer Science.
+Fourth-year student at the University of Waterloo studying Computer Science with a focus on distributed systems and entrepreneurship.